trackmage/trackmage-woo-shipment-tracking/readme.txt

 With TrackMage you can analyze your carrier’s performance across all channels and use that data to cut the costs.

+== Screenshots ==

+1. Integrate TrackingPage into your Woocommerce store
+2. Setup email notification when parcel is available for pickup
+3. After your customer has received their order ask them to leave a review
+4. After your customer has received their order ask them to leave a review
+5. Use analytics to monitor your carriers performance
+6. Create shipments from Woocommerce order
+7. Manage your all shipments in TrackMage

 == Installation ==

 = Minimum Requirements =